 Most snakes have fangs at the front of their mouth, and some species can have up to 200 teeth running along their jaws.
-It’s not easy to see a snake’s teeth because its gums cover them.
+A snake’s teeth are usually covered by the gums.

 What Teeth Do Snakes Have?